Falquet de Romans: Poetry

 In the early 1220s Falquet had urged the emperor his patron to go on Crusade and in 1228 he mentioned his departure.
 In between he wrote Quan lo dous temps ven e vai la freidors, one of the most powerful Crusade songs ever written.
-The central theme of the work is the tumult of Europe engulphed in a conflict between the Papacy and the Emperor and the Albigensian Crusade.
+The central theme of the work is the tumult of Europe engulfed in a conflict between the Papacy and the Emperor and the Albigensian Crusade.